 6) Match Your Message with the Way Your Target Audience Views Things

 Figure out what your visitors and leads like, cherish, hate and admire.
 Like we talked about before, people are inherently lazy.
 Try using easy words like “watch” vs “request,” or “get free info packet” instead of “sign up for info”.

 Be aware of what stage of the funnel they’re in and tailor your message to the PPC traffic temperature.
-If it’s not working, readjust.
+If it’s not working, make adjustments.

 Test the CTA too.
 You tried offering a trial, but maybe they’re not ready.
-If that is the case, try offering a free demo instead.
+If that’s the case, try offering a free demo instead.

 7) Use Positive Framing to Persuade and Convert More People

 As we mentioned earlier, message matching must carry through from the Google search or social platform to the ad, and finally to the landing page.
 You’ll be targeting several keywords, but you only have one landing page.